nivlab/jspsych-demos/tasks/dsst/README.md

 # Digit symbol substitution task

+## Author(s)

-Author(s): Sam Zorowitz
+Sam Zorowitz (szorowi1 [at] gmail.com)

+## Description
-A variant of the [digit symbol matching test](https://www.testmybrain.org/tests/DigSymbCoding/DSC.html), which is based on a well-validated and widely used measure of processing speed (e.g. WAIS digit symbol coding or digit symbol substitution tests).
-Task has been modified to minimize the need for visual scanning and instead encourages incidental learning.

-Task aesthetics based on Lumosity version of the digit symbol coding test.
+A variant of the [digit symbol matching test](https://www.testmybrain.org/tests/DigSymbCoding/DSC.html), which is based on the WAIS digit symbol coding or digit symbol substitution tests.
+The task can be used as a measure of speed-of-processing and has been modified to minimize the need for visual scanning.
+Its design is based on Lumosity version of the digit symbol coding test.

 ## References
 - Danthiir, V., Wilhelm, O., Schulze, R., & Roberts, R. D. (2005).
 Factor structure and validity of paper-and-pencil measures of mental speed: Evidence for a higher-order model?.
 Intelligence, 33(5), 491-514.